Fast, wide and very industrial: the A13 still finds time for a service station only a few miles outside of London.

 The westbound filling station became a BP Connect site in 2008, receiving a M&S Simply Food store and Wild Bean Café in the process.
 In 2010, the eastbound filling station received another site refurbishment which saw the sales building relocate for the centre of the site to the east of the site.
 As part of the refurbishment, the site also became one of BP's BP Connect sites, receiving a M&S Simply Food store and a Wild Bean Café too.

-In 2011, the former Little Chef building was leased by Thurrock Council to Sigma Studies, who use the building as a transport centre.
+The former Little Chef building was leased by Thurrock Council to Sigma Studies in 2011, who use the building as a transport centre.
 They purchased the building from the local authority in 2016.

-The westbound BP forecourt is currently undergoing a refurbishment and is expected to reopen in Spring 2023 with two new BP Pulse electric vehicle charging points.
+The westbound BP forecourt underwent a refurbishment in early 2023, with two new BP Pulse electric vehicle charging points being added which are yet to go live.

 |Thurrock (7 miles)||Services on the A13||none nearby|